substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 	}
 ```

-It's like saying: we're giving our enum a special trait that allows us to initialize it to a specific value.
+> 💡 **It's like saying:** let's give our enum a special trait that allows us to initialize it to a specific value.

 Great, we now know how to create a custom struct and specify its default value.
 But what about providing
 a way for a Kitty struct to be assigned a gender value?
 For that we need to learn one more thing.